 Huawei is not directly involved in building cars, but it has a growing number of partners in the automotive sector.

-Changan Automobile joined Huawei and CATL on Tuesday to unveil its new premium electric car brand Avatar Technology, as well as its first model.
+Changan Automobile joined Huawei and CATL on Tuesday to unveil its new premium electric car brand Avatr Technology, as well as its first model.

-We already mentioned Avatar in May, when the brand was called Changan NIO, a joint venture between Changan and NIO, and the name was changed to Avatar.
+We already mentioned Avatr in May, when the brand was called Changan NIO, a joint venture between Changan and NIO, and the name was changed to Avatr.

 The E11 will be built on their co-created intelligent electric networked vehicle architecture CHN, where C stands for Changan, H stands for Huawei and N stands for CATL.